arkency/posts/posts/2023-11-23-activerecord-repository.md

 end
 ```

-It still relies much on the discipline of team.
-To treat AR methods as "private" and only call this by the application-specific methods.
+It relies very much on the discipline of team — to treat `ActiveRecord::Base` methods as "private" and only access the model by the application-specific class methods.

 This the repository I'd make today, without any external dependencies in the framework you already have: